 There are lots of things to do in Ketchikan Alaska and this guide will help plan your visit.
 This city is usually the first Alaskan port of call on the popular Inside Passage cruise route.

-The city sits in the vast wilderness of the largest national forest of the USA.
-The Tongass National Forest is massive and covers nearly 17 million acres and includes the largest temperate rainforest in the world.
+The city sits in the vast wilderness of the largest national forest in the USA.
+Tongass National Forest is massive and covers nearly 17 million acres and includes the largest temperate rainforest in the world.
+These lands provide a home to an abundance of wildlife, including whales, bears, bald eagles, salmon, and wolves.

-Poles from the Tlingit, Haida and Tsimshian Indigenous people are scattered around the town; in the totem parks and Totem Heritage Centre in Saxman Village.
+Ketchikan is a very walkable town to explore and it is home to the world’s largest totem pole collection.
+Poles from the Tlingit, Haida and Tsimshian Indigenous people are scattered around the town, in the totem parks and Totem Heritage Centre in Saxman Village.

-Thinking of heading up to Alaska on a cruise?
+The Tongass Historical Museum, the SE Alaska Discovery Center and the Great Alaskan Lumberjack Show are all worth a visit.
+The famous historic red light district of Creek Street should not be missed.
+Find out more about these unique Ketchikan attractions below.
 Check out our handy Alaska Cruise Guide to explore the best ports of call or where to experience the best Alaska glaciers and fjords.

 Subscribe below to be alerted to the next article as soon as it is published.
 We pride ourselves in writing informative articles with interesting facts.
 Please leave any comments, questions or suggestions below.